Kohlmann History, Family Crest & Coats of Arms

 The surname Kohlmann was first found in Bohemia, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 The literal meaning of this name is "cabbage" and thus "cabbage farmer," and is to be differentiated from the name Kohler or Koehler, which means "coal miner."

-Important Dates for the Kohlmann family
+Early History of the Kohlmann family

 This web page shows only a small excerpt of our Kohlmann research.
 Another 354 words (25 lines of text) covering the years 1548, 1594, 1598, 1777, and 1816 are included under the topic Early Kohlmann History in all our PDF Extended History products and printed products wherever possible.